Are Code Examples on an Online Q&A Forum Reliable? A Study of API Misuse on Stack Overflow

 title = {Are Code Examples on an Online Q&A Forum Reliable?
 A Study of API Misuse on Stack Overflow},

-booktitle = {ICSE'18: The 40th International Conference on Software Engineering},
+booktitle = {Proceedings of the 40th International Conference on Software Engineering, ICSE, Gothenburg, Sweden},

 year = {2018},